LINSANITY03/MediAlertHub/README.md

 ## Future Improvements

+To keep the system modular and scalable, future features will be developed as **separate projects/services**, rather than expanding this repository directly.

+- Advanced **AI dashboards** with data visualization and predictive analytics
 - Add real‑time alerts (via SMS / email) for outbreaks beyond thresholds.
 - Mobile app for doctors in low-connectivity regions
 - Use machine learning models to forecast outbreaks and supply needs.
 - Strengthen security & privacy (compliance with health data standards).

+These extensions will live in separate repositories to ensure each service remains independent, easier to maintain, and can be scaled/deployed individually (also mindful of current hardware limits).